Important SaaS Metrics You Should Track

 In addition to curtailing upfront and ongoing infrastructural costs, Software as a Service (SaaS) solutions are easier to configure, customize, and scale than on-premise solutions.
 Also, an enterprise can access the new version of the SaaS software and enhance data security without investing in extra resources.
 That is why; companies and startups these days prefer SaaS solutions to on-premise solutions.

-But the steady growth of the worldwide SaaS market creates opportunities for each enterprise to choose from many SaaS solutions and SaaS companies.
+However, the steady growth of the worldwide SaaS market creates opportunities for each enterprise to choose from many SaaS solutions and SaaS companies.
 Most SaaS companies find it challenging to remain profitable in the long run.
-But many companies achieve and sustain profitable growth by tracking performance and driving growth using a slew of SaaS metrics.
+However, many companies achieve and sustain profitable growth by tracking performance and driving growth using a slew of SaaS metrics.

 SaaS metrics can be defined as benchmarks or important data points.
 Your SaaS company can combine the right SaaS metrics to measure performance and growth accurately.
 These metrics will help you understand if your company is successful in acquiring, retaining, and monetizing subscribers.
 Also, they will help your company finetune strategies by understanding what is working and what is not.